 Revenue \$16,395.1 million

 Underlying profit after tax (RC) \$293 million

 Issue price of IPO \$2.50

 Share price at 31 December \$1.80

 Proposed dividend per share (fully franked) 4.8 cents

-Statutory earnings per share basic/diluted 1 29.8/29.4 cents
+Statutory earnings per share basic/diluted 2 29.8 / 29.4 cents

 Underlying earnings per share 15.1 cents

-Further information about the 2018 STI Plan is set out below.
+Further information about the 2018 STI plan is set out below.

-Opportunity CEO • Target: 67% of FAR CFO • Target: 54% of FAR • Maximum: 134 1% of FAR Maximum: 107% of FAR Performance period over a 12-month period, being the Company's financial year tember 2018 the 'Performance Period').
-Performance gateway Prospectus forecast Underlying any STI payment would be made EBITDA (RC) for 2018 of \$605.1 milli de. on was required to be met before Performance conditions Performance condition Weighting Measures Objective Underlying EBITDA Deliver sustainable shareholder Financial 60% Net Profit After Tax returns and consistent operating cash flows.
-Fillalicial 60% Free cash flow (pre finance/ tax/dividends) Casii ilows.
-Retail Expand network, grow the Alliance Sales volumeNet new sites Sales volume network, develop retail agent platform, and increase premium Net new sites penetration.
-Underlying EBITDA (divisional) Commercial Retain and grow quality accounts Chuntania and EBITDA from new accounts and sustained earnings through focus on value-led proposition.
-Strategic and operational 30% Sales volume rocus on value-lea proposition. excellence Underlying EBITDA for the Commercial business Refining Increase intake towards nameplate, Intake sustained reliability, and improved productivity.
-Availability productivity.
-Underlying EBITDA for the Geelong Refinery Safety and 10% culture LTIF (Loss time injury frequency) Build a generative safety culture 10% API Tier 1 and 2 incidents2 with highly engaged employees focused on delivering high- Employee engagement quality results.
+Opportunity CEO CFO Target: 67% of FAR Target: 54% of FAR Maximum: 134% of FAR Maximum: 107% of FAR Performance period Performance was assessed 2018 - 31 December 2018 over a 12-month period, being the Company's financial year (i.e. 1 January he "Performance Period").
+Performance Gateway Prospectus forecast Underlying STI payment would be made.
+EBITDA (RC) for 2018 of \$605.1 million, was required to be met before ar Performance conditions Performance Weighting Condition Measures Objective Financial 60% Underlying EBITDA Net Profit After Tax Free Cash Flow (Pre Finance/Tax/Dividends) Deliver sustainable shareholder returns and consistent operating cash flows.
+Retail Sales Volume Net New Sites Underlying EBITDA (divisional) Expand network, grow the Alliance network, develop Retail Agent platform, and increase premium penetration.
+Strategic & Operational 30% Excellence Commercial Refining Increase intake towards nameplate, sustained reliability, and improved productivity.
+Underlying EBITDA for the Geelong Refinery Safety & 10% LTIF (Loss time injury frequency) API Tier 1 and 2 incidents3 Employee Engagement Build a generative safety culture with highly engaged employees focused on delivering high quality results.

-^{1.} See Note 4 to the Viva Energy's financial report.

-^{2.} LTIF and API Tier 1 and 2 measures are industry standard safety performance metrics that reflect personal safety and process safety performance (respectively).
+See note 4 to the Viva Energy's financial report.
+LTIF and API Tier 1 and 2 measures are industry standard safety performance metrics that reflect personal safety and process safety performance (respectively).

-Delivery • 50% in cash; and 50% in Share Rights, with 50% eligible to vest 12 months after the cash component is paid and the other 50% eligible to vest 24 months after that date.
+Delivery 50% in cash; and 50% in Share Rights, with 50% eligible to vest 12 months after the cash component is paid and the other 50% eligible to vest 24 months after that date.
 A Share Right entitles the participant to receive one ordinary share for nil consideration subject to the satisfaction of the performance conditions.
 Voting and dividends entitlements Share Rights do not carry dividend or voting rights prior to vesting.
 Restrictions on dealing Holders of Share Rights must not sell, transfer, encumber, hedge or otherwise deal with Share Rights unless the Board allows it or the dealing is required by law.
 Holders of Share Rights will be free to deal with the ordinary shares allocated on exercise of Share Rights, subject to the requirements of the Viva Energy's Securities Trading Policy.
-Cessation of employment If a participant ceases employment due to special circumstances (including death, terminal illness or disablement), any unvested Share Rights held by such participants will remain on foot and subject to the original vesting conditions (other than any vesting condition relating to continued employment with Viva Energy), unless the Board exercises a discretion to treat them otherwise.
+Cessation of employment If a participant ceases employment due to special circumstances (including death, terminal illness or disablement), any unvested Share Rights held by such participant will remain on foot and subject to the original vesting conditions (other than any vesting condition relating to continued employment with Viva Energy), unless the Board exercises a discretion to treat them otherwise.
 In all other circumstances (including due to a participant's resignation or termination), unless the Board exercises its discretion to treat them otherwise and subject to applicable law, unvested Share Rights will automatically lapse.
 Change of control The Board may determine in its absolute discretion that all or a specified number of a participant's Share Rights will vest on a change of control.

-4.3 Long Term Incentive Plan (LTI)
+4.3 Long term incentive plan (LTI)

-Viva Energy has established a LTI Plan to assist in the attraction, motivation, retention and reward of eligible employees.
+Viva Energy has established a LTI plan to assist in the attraction, motivation, retention and reward of eligible employees.

-The LTI Plan is designed to reward long-term performance, provide alignment with the interests of shareholders, and encourage long-term value creation.
+The LTI plan is designed to reward long term performance, provide alignment with the interests of shareholders, and encourage long term value creation.